Skip to main content

 Metabolic Health and Glycemic Variability

 While not yet standard in all corporate wellness programs, the integration of Continuous Glucose Monitors (CGM) is on the horizon.
-CGM data provides an unprecedented view into glycemic variability, a key indicator of and insulin sensitivity.
+CGM data provides an unprecedented view into glycemic variability, a key indicator of metabolic health and insulin sensitivity.
 This data is profoundly revealing, offering insights into an individual’s response to diet, exercise, and stress.

 For an individual on a ketogenic diet, or someone using metformin for longevity purposes, their glycemic signature will be atypical.
 An algorithm trained on standard population data could misinterpret this healthy, controlled state as a sign of metabolic irregularity.
 The potential for flawed algorithmic inference carries significant weight, as these interpretations could be used to shape corporate health strategies or even influence insurance risk pooling in the long term.